gregogolla/gregogolla.github.io/docs/finances.md

 ## All Transactions

-!>This is a read-only page.
+?>This is a read-only page.
 It consolidates transactions from the various types of transactions to create a statement of all activity in the fund.

 This page is used for reconciliation.
 Practically it should be comparable to the bank statement.
 It combines and lists all transactions in chronological order with a running total.
 It is useful to compare with bank statements for determining cash position.